IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation

-Although several improved particle filters have been proposed \cite{pitt1999filtering, gilks2001following, Rebeschini2013CanLP}, their advantages over state-of-the-art Kalman-type methods remain marginal in large-scale applications.
-As a result, ensemble Kalman methods such as LETKF remain the practical standard due to their scalability, despite their inherent Gaussian assumption, which introduces bias in strongly nonlinear regimes and requires careful tuning of localization and inflation parameters.
-In practice, the greatest challenge in modern data assimilation lies in the simultaneous presence of high dimensionality and nonlinearity, which leads to high-dimensional non-Gaussian filtering distributions that render both Kalman- and particle-type methods either computationally infeasible or statistically inconsistent.
+Although several improved particle filters have been proposed \cite{pitt1999filtering, gilks2001following, Rebeschini2013CanLP} {, including localized particle filters designed for high-dimensional systems \cite{poterjoy2016localized, poterjoy2016efficient}}, {their broad adoption in large-scale operational applications remains limited}.
+As a result, ensemble Kalman methods such as LETKF remain the practical standard due to their scalability, despite their inherent Gaussian assumption, which introduces bias in strongly nonlinear regimes and requires careful tuning of localization and inflation parameters. {To better handle nonlinearity, a family of iterated Kalman and ensemble-variational methods has been developed, including the iterated extended Kalman filter \cite{bell1993iterated}, the iterative ensemble Kalman filter and smoother \cite{sakov2012iterative, bocquet2014iterative}, and the Levenberg--Marquardt form of the iterative ensemble smoother \cite{chen2013levenberg}.
+These methods handle nonlinearity through an outer loop that repeatedly relinearizes the observation operator and refines a Gaussian analysis, using the observation-operator gradient obtained either directly or from the ensemble.} {Even with these advances,} the greatest practical challenge in modern data assimilation lies in the simultaneous presence of high dimensionality and nonlinearity, which leads to high-dimensional non-Gaussian filtering distributions that render both Kalman- and particle-type methods either {statistically inconsistent or computationally infeasible.}